csph-mi2/personalizedCTSynthesis/README.md

-# personalizedCTSynthesis repository for longitudinal ct image synthesis
+# Repository for longitudinal ct image synthesis
 This is the repository for the: Population-Driven Synthesis of Personalized Cranial Development from Cross-Sectional Pediatric CT Images.

 This repository contains the scripts to make random synthesis across time span and to make longitudinal predictions.